-CAI provides 6-8 online seminars each year that provide educational programs for homeowner leaders and community association managers.
+CAI provides 6-8 online educational seminars each year for homeowner leaders and community association managers.
 We also have a library of on demand webinar programs.
 You can view these programs from the comfort of your office or home.
-Managers will receive one hour of continuing education credit.
+Managers receive one hour of continuing education credit for webinar attendance.

 Sponsors of select programs receive an allotment of complimentary registrations.
 For more details and to claim your registrations, please contact the chapter office at 610-783-1315, x10 or firstname.lastname@example.org.

 Click here for our list of On-Demand Webinars.
 Upcoming webinars are listed below.
 All webinars start at 3:00 PM and last one hour.
 If you register for a live webinar, please read your confirmation email when you receive it for instructions on how to access the online meeting room.
 If you do not follow those instructions, you may be denied access to the webinar.

 The purpose of financial statements is to provide information about the results of operations and financial position of an association.
 This information can be used to assess the financial stability of the association, aid in creating budgets and forecasts and help to evaluate important financial decisions.
 The goal of this webinar is to help readers of financial statements understand how to evaluate these reports and extract the key data.